Isabella-Mitchell/milestone-project-one/README.md

 <h2 align="center"><img src="assets/readme-images/design-nav-bar-mobile.jpg"></h2>

 ### Back To Top Button
 - Pages with a lot of content feature a 'Back To Top' button.
-This appears at the bottom of the page on smaller device sizes, and saves user needing to scroll back up to the Navigation Bar.
+This appears at the bottom of the page on all screen sizes, and saves user needing to scroll back up to the Navigation Bar.
 - The button features an 'up' arrow, to make it clear that it will quickly send users back to the top of the page.
 <h2 align="center"><img src="assets/readme-images/design-back-to-top-mobile.jpg"></h2>